tazbin/monorepo-ci-cd-pipeline/README.md

    ansible-playbook playbooks/install_docker.yml -v
    ```

-This will:
-- Provision the EC2 instance.
-- Install Docker and configure it to run the backend Docker container.
+This will install Docker and configure it to run the backend Docker container.
--
 Once the EC2 instance is set up with Docker, you can proceed to deploy the frontend or backend.

 ## 3. Deployment & CI/CD Workflows